 Children form many memories during the Christmas season that will stick with them for life.
-As an adult reading this, I’m sure you remember things from your childhood Christmas experiences.
+As an adult reading this, I’m sure you remember important lessons from your own childhood Christmas experiences.

-It’s obviously very important to teach kids the true meaning of Christmas and even more important to equip parents with stories, object lessons, etc. that they can share with their children during the Christmas season.
+It’s obviously very important to teach kids the true meaning of Christmas.
+Plus, you can equip parents with stories, object lessons, and Christmas illustrations they can share with kids at home.

-One of the best ways to help kids remember biblical truth is to tie it into something they are already familiar with.
-Each of these illustrations uses familiar Christmas items to teach kids God’s truth.
-If you will use these illustrations, it will stick in kids’ long-term memory and each Christmas, even into adulthood, they will remember what you taught them when they see the object you used.
+One of the best ways to help children remember biblical truth is to tie it into something they’re already familiar with.
+Each Christmas message for children’s church below uses familiar items to teach God’s truth.
+If you use these, they’ll stick in kids’ long-term memory.
+Then each Christmas, even into adulthood, they’ll remember what you taught them when they see that object.

-Did you know Martin Luther, the leader of the Protestant Reformation in Germany in the 1500s, was the first person to add lighted candles to Christmas trees?
-He did so in order to represent Christ, Who is the light of the world.
-Martin Luther wanted to point people to Jesus.
-Jesus said in John 8:12, “I am the light of the world.
+Luther wanted to point people to Jesus.
+Jesus says in John 8:12, “I am the light of the world.
 If you follow me, you won’t have to walk in darkness, because you will have the light that leads to life.”

-There is a legend that the candy cane was first created in the 18th century by a candy maker.
-He wanted to share the true meaning of Christmas with the children in his town.
-He prayed and ask God to help him find a way to do this.
-His prayer led him to an idea—the candy cane.
+According to legend, a candy maker created the candy cane in the 18th century.
+He wanted to share the true meaning of Christmas with children in his town.
+He prayed and asked God to help him find a way to do this.
+That prayer led him to an idea—the candy cane.

 - If you hold the candy cane upside down, it forms the letter “J,” which stands for Jesus.
 (Isaiah 9:6)

-- The candy maker chose hard candy to remind children that Jesus is our “rock.”
-He is dependable and strong.
+- The candy maker chose hard candy to remind children that Jesus is our rock.
+Jesus is dependable and strong.
 (Psalm 31:3)

-- The red stripes on the candy cane were added to share about the crucifixion and blood that Jesus shed for our sins.
+- The red stripes on the candy cane symbolize the crucifixion and blood that Jesus shed for our sins.
 By Jesus’ stripes we are healed.
 (Isaiah 53:5)

-- The candy cane was made white to represent the purity of Jesus.
+- The candy cane is white to represent the purity of Jesus.
 He was sinless.
 (1 John 1:7)

 - The candy maker gave away the candy canes as a gift.
-He wanted the kids to understand that salvation is a gift that comes from Jesus.
+He wanted kids to understand that salvation is a free gift from God.
 (John 3:16)